shadowsocks/shadowsocks-manager/README.md

 A shadowsocks manager tool for multi user and traffic control.
 Base on Node.js and SQLite.

-This version is not a stable version now.
+For more details, you can see [the wiki page](https://github.com/shadowsocks/shadowsocks-manager/wiki).

 If you want to use the old version, please switch to [this branch](https://github.com/shadowsocks/shadowsocks-manager/tree/version1).

 ## Dependencies